top of page

 Nature playgroups are not just about children; they also foster connections among families and caregivers.
 Sharing outdoor experiences creates a supportive network where parents exchange advice, share resources, and build friendships.

-• Social Support: Regular meetups provide a sense of belonging and reduce isolation.
+Regular meetups provide a sense of belonging and reduce isolation.
+Parents can connect with others who share similar interests.

-• Shared Learning: Parents learn from each other about child development and nature education.
+Parents learn from each other about child development and nature education.
+This exchange of knowledge benefits everyone involved.

-• Community Engagement: Groups often participate in local environmental projects, enhancing community spirit.
+Groups often participate in local environmental projects, enhancing community spirit.
+This involvement helps strengthen ties within the neighbourhood.

 This communal aspect enriches the experience for everyone involved and strengthens neighbourhood ties.